Alimony & Spousal Support Attorney in South Jersey

 At this time, there is no set formula as to how permanent is calculated.

 However, it is usually applied in marriages have lasted 11 years or more.

 The higher-earning spouse, or the one who provided the most financial

 support during the marriage, would be expected to pay permanent alimony

 until he or she retires or the receiving spouse marries another.

-At Stolfe Zeigler New Jersey Divorce Group, our South Jersey lawyers have
+At Stolfe Zeigler New Jersey Divorce Group, our South Jersey alimony lawyers

 divorce and family law cases - we can help you find the right solution for you and your spouse.

 We have helped numerous clients find agreeable alimony and spousal support